(Effective Fall 2012)

 Child abuse clearance and criminal background checks are required by some agencies involved in fieldwork and/or capstones.
 Agencies can bar students from their sites if a criminal record exists or a positive drug test is noted.
 By virtue of contract for Penn College students to be at clinical sites, agencies have the right to ask for random drug testing.
 Inability to gain clinical or fieldwork or intern education experiences results in inability to meet program objectives and outcomes.
 For additional clarification, students can speak with their program director.
 The Pennsylvania State Board of Nursing advises that a drug-related conviction and/or conviction of a felonious act might result in denial and/or revocation of a license to practice nursing.
 In accordance with The Professional Nurse Law, Act of 1951, P.L.
 317, No. 69, as amended, The Pennsylvania Board of Nursing shall not issue a license to an applicant who has been convicted of a felonious act prohibited by the Act known as "The Controlled Substance, Drug, Device and Cosmetic Act" or convicted of a felony relating to a controlled substance in a court of law of the United States or any other state, territory or country unless at least 10 years have elapsed from the date of the conviction.

-The associate degree in Nursing is fully accredited by the National League for Nursing Accrediting Commission and is approved by the Pennsylvania State Board of Nursing.
-For further information, contact the National League for Nursing Accrediting Commission at 3343 Peachtree Rd.
+The associate degree in Nursing is fully accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Pennsylvania State Board of Nursing.
+For further information, contact the Accreditation Commission for Education in Nursing (ACEN) at 3343 Peachtree Rd.
 NE, Suite 850, Atlanta GA 30326; 404-975-5000.